Designed to Prepare Students for a Professional Nursing Career

 Application Process and Deadlines:

 All BSN candidates must first apply and be accepted to St. Edward's University before applying to the Department of Nursing.
-Once accepted, students are designated as BSN- PRE NURS majors.
+If you are already a current student, this step is complete.
+For new applicants, once accepted, students are designated as BSN- PRE NURS majors.

 We do not require TEAS, HESI, or other nursing entrance exams as part of the application.